rthorst/news-bias/README.md

 This classifier can be extended in several ways.
 Some suggestions:

 * More diverse training corpus.
-The training corpus is quite large but predmoninantly from several large newspaper sources.
+The training corpus is quite large but predominantly from several large newspaper sources.
 Including many more sources (blogs, etc.) can likely improve the model.

 * Deep learning.
 The classifier currently represents words in a way that is blind to their order of occurence.
 A deep learning approach, especially RNN-based, can likely perform better.